 Rented room and Utilities (water, electricity, heating, phone)

 *This is only a rough guide and students may actually spend more or less than these amounts.

-International students will have to organize accommodation on their own, i.e. look for private rental accommodation.
+International students will have to secure accommodation on their own, i.e., look for private rental accommodation.
 Rents vary greatly according to location, room size, facility etc. Overhead expenses are sometimes included in the price, and sometimes are paid by the consumer.
 Payment is usually expected at the beginning of the month, while some landlords request payment for several months in advance.

-The best way to do this is to search for different offers on the following web-portals.
-Some of the portals are only in Croatian, but they usually have photos of apartments and contact email so may send an inquiry.
-The University of Zagreb doesn't take responsibility for the content and conditions of these external sites:
+The best way to find accommodation is to search for different offers on the following web-portals.
+Some of the portals are in Croatian only, but they usually provide photos of apartments and a contact email so you may send an inquiry.
+The University of Zagreb doesn't take responsibility for the content and accuracy of these external sites:

 Before choosing a flat, you might need to spend some time in a hostel.
 In that case, we suggest youth hostels.